14 Best Ways to Protect Strawberry Plants from Birds

 11. Pets

-It might be time for Rover to also work for his/her rent.
+Here’s an easy solution – it might be time for Rover to also work for his/her rent.
 If you have a dog or outdoor cat, let them roam outside to announce their presence.
-Since your pet isn’t outside all the time, I view this strategy to as a supplemental way to protect your strawberry plants.
+Since your pet isn’t outside all the time, I view this as a supplemental way to protect your strawberry fields.

 We love our dog Dulce, but she sheds like there is no tomorrow!
 One of the reasons we love our robotic vacuum #sato #doghair #vacuum #easycleaning